 For information on our graduate program, please click here.

-The BS in Interior Design encompasses a sequence of courses providing a strong basis from which team and individual solutions to problems can be demonstrated.
+The BS in Interior Architecture and Design encompasses a sequence of courses providing a strong basis from which team and individual solutions to problems can be demonstrated.